CraftingMagic/updates/testupdate.md

 ## Attraction Photos
 + Certain attractions will take a photo of your ride vehicle with you and other guests inside.
 When the photo moment is triggered you and anyone else in the cart at the time will recieve a code in chat (And a DM if linked via Discord*)
++ You do have the option in your settings under the Magic Band to DISABLE photos.
+(I.e you will not be added to any/all when disabled) [This is set to ENABLED by default]

-+*Please make sure you have DM's enabled for this
+*Please make sure you have DM's enabled for this

 ## Rank Updates